lamnhan066/language_helper/README.md

 dart run language_helper:generate --path=.example/lib
 ```

+This command will also run `dart format` for the generated files, so you can easily manage the translations using the version control.

 This runner will get all the texts that using language_helper extensions (`.tr`, `.trP`, `.trT`, `.trF`) and `.translate` method then creating a base structure for `LanguageData`.
 You can see the generated data in the [example](https://github.com/vnniz/language_helper_generator/tree/main/example/lib/resources/language_helper).

 The data will be generated with this format: